komplexnupe/fitness-workout-tracker/README.md

 # Fitness Workout Tracker

 ## Description:
 > How are you keeping track of your workouts?
 This fitness tracker helps keep records of your daily workouts to get you closer to that beach body!
-Technologies used for this app are javascript, node.js, and mongoDB.
+Technologies used for this app are javascript, node.js, mongoDB, mongoAtlas, and Heroku.

 ## Installation
 npm install